Rafael-Leite/SPACEX-Machine-Learning-Project/README.md

 Space X advertises Falcon 9 rocket launches on its website at a cost of 62 million dollars, while other providers charge upward to 165 million dollars each.
 Much of the savings is because Space X can reuse the first stage - the bottom part of the rocket that is released during launch -, provided it is landed succesfully.
 Therefore, if we can determine if the first stage will land, we can determine the approximate cost of that launch.
 This information can be used if an alternate company wants to bid against space X for a rocket launch.

-keeping that in mind, the purpose of this project was to implement machine learning models to try to predict whether the first stage will land succesfully or not - a classification problem -, based on features both of the rockets and the launch sites.
+Keeping that in mind, the purpose of this project was to implement machine learning models to try to predict whether the first stage will land succesfully or not - a classification problem -, based on features both of the rockets and the launch sites.

 Each jupyter notebook entails a different step of the analysis:
 1) Data collection through SPACEx Public APIs